Taught postgraduate study

 The School of Physics and Astronomy offers the following taught masters degree programmes.
 It is possible to use the University's online catalogue of programme specifications to find extensive background information on any programme you are interested in.

-- Physics: Advanced Materials *
+- Advanced Functional Materials

 - Quantum Technology